realparmesan/Noah-Website/content/posts/2020-season-game-1.md

 After months of delays due to COVID19, the Frother boys finally got out onto the field.

+**Man of the Match:**

+Sam - a stella performance for his first run out with the frothers

+**Dick Of the Day:**

+Chris - For rolling up 20 mins before the game with everyone's kits and balls.

 Kitted out with new threads and new squad members.

 ![](/images/img_4834.jpg)